catseye/Xoomonk/README.markdown

 may be updated at any point.
 And, of course, this property is exploited in the introduction of malingering stores.

-Xoomonk originally had an infix operator `&`, which takes two stores as its arguments, at least one of which must be saturated, and evaluates to a third store which is the result of merging the two argument stores.
+The original idea for Xoomonk had an infix operator `&`, which took two stores as its arguments (at least one of which must be saturated) and evaluated to a third store which was the result of merging the two argument stores.
 This result store may be saturated even if only one of the argument stores was saturated, if the saturated store gave all the values that the unsaturated store needed.
+This operator was dropped because it is mostly just syntactic sugar for assigning each of the desired variables from one store to the other.
-This operator was dropped because it is mostly syntactic sugar for assigning each of the desired variables from one store to the other.
 However, it does admittedly provide a very natural syntax, which orthogonally includes "named arguments", when using unsaturated stores as procedures:

     perimeter = {
       # see example above